cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 ## Protobuf service interface

-Ignite CLI also adds a new function to your gRPC interface that receives all transaction messages for the module because the message is meant to be sent and received.
+Ignite CLI also adds a new function to your gRPC interface that receives all transaction messages for the module, because the message is meant to be sent and received.
 The interface is called `service Msg` and is declared inside `proto/checkers/tx.proto`.

 Ignite CLI creates this [`tx.proto`](https://github.com/cosmos/b9-checkers-academy-draft/blob/41ac3c6ef4b2deb996e54f18f597b24fafbf02e1/proto/checkers/tx.proto) file at the beginning when you scaffold your project's module.
 Ignite CLI separates different concerns into different files so that it knows where to add elements according to instructions received.
 Ignite CLI adds a function to the empty `service Msg` with your instruction.

-The new function receives this `MsgCreateGame`, namely:
+The new function receives this `MsgCreateGame`:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/b3cf9ea4c554158e950bcfe58803e53eefc31090/proto/checkers/tx.proto#L11]
 service Msg {